Trauma and Neurological Services

 The CDC estimates that as many as 800,000 Americans will suffer from a stroke every year.
 When a person has a stroke, it means your brain isn’t getting the blood and oxygen it needs to function correctly.
-This is caused by a burst blood vessel or plaque buildup in your arteries, resulting in a blockage or the formation of blood clots.
-A stroke results in brain damage, disability, or death.
+A stroke is caused by a burst blood vessel or plaque buildup in your arteries, resulting in a blockage or the formation of blood clots.
+A stroke can result in brain damage, physical disability, and even death.

 • Numbness/weakness in your face, arms, or legs (one-sided)